 Unlike some cities, Lonoke isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lonoke are a mix of both white- and blue-collar jobs.
 Overall, Lonoke is a city of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Lonoke who work in office and administrative support (13.28%), management occupations (10.47%), and business and financial occupations (10.47%).

-The rate of college-level education in Lonoke is quite a bit lower than the national average among all cities of 21.84%: just 12.89% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Lonoke with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.89% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Lonoke in 2022 was $29,245, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,980 for a family of four.
 However, Lonoke contains both very wealthy and poor people as well.